 The first occurrence of breast cancer usually is not fatal.
 Surgery can remove the tumor, and further treatment will target remaining cancer cells.
-Doctors may use radiation treatment, chemotherapy, and/or hormone therapy to kill and starve cancer cells that remain after surgery.
+Doctors may use radiation treatment, chemotherapy, and/or hormone therapy to starve and kill cancer cells that remain after surgery.

 Even with these treatments, however, some cancer cells may remain.
 If these cells eventually grow into additional tumors, they may be in the lungs, liver, brain, or bones.
-This is metastasis of the breast cancer, and usually is not curable.
+This is metastasis of the breast cancer.
 Drugs can slow the growth of cancer at this stage, but it is very difficult to be "cured" after metastasis.
-As new drugs are developed, more women are living with breast cancer for many years, making it more like a chronic illness.
+As new drugs are developed, more women are living with metastatic breast cancer for many years.

 Doctors use historic data from other women who have had breast cancer to tell patients what is likely to happen to them.
-Since the longer women live, the more likely they are to die of other causes, doctors look at five- and ten-year survival rates.
-If you hear that you have an 80% chance of disease-free survival to five years, that means that, statistically, 80 out of every 100 women with your stage and type of cancer will be alive and cancer-free five years after their diagnosis.
+The longer women live, the more likely they are to die of other causes; thus, doctors look at five- and ten-year survival rates.
+If you hear that you have an 80% chance of disease-free survival to five years, it means that, statistically, 80 out of every 100 women with your stage and type of cancer will be alive and cancer-free five years after their diagnosis.
 The other 20 will have had a recurrence.
 If breast cancer recurs, it is harder to give predictions of recurrence and survival, since there is less information for doctors to use to try to help predict outcomes.
-Unfortunately, the use of the five-year point does not mean that breast cancer only recurs within the first five years.
+Unfortunately, the use of the five-year point does not mean that breast cancer recurs only within the first five years.
 Some women have metastasized breast cancer ten or more years after their first diagnosis.